may-/cnn-re-tf/README.md

-# Convolutional Neural Network for Relation Extraction
+# Attention-based Convolutional Neural Network for Relation Extraction

 **Note:** This project is mostly based on https://github.com/yuhaozhang/sentence-convnet